PaddlePaddle/docs/docs/install/compile/linux-compile_en.md

     - `registry.baidubce.com/paddlepaddle/paddle:latest-gpu-cuda10.2-cudnn7-dev`: use the image named `registry.baidubce.com/paddlepaddle/paddle:latest-gpu-cuda10.2-cudnn7-dev` to create Docker container, /bin/bash start the /bin/bash command after entering the container.

+Note:
+Please make sure to allocate at least 4g of memory for docker, otherwise the compilation process may fail due to insufficient memory.

 #### 5. After entering Docker, go to the paddle directory:
 ```
 cd /paddle